-Carolyn Law, President, Seattle, WA
+Carolyn Law, Seattle, WA, President of PLAYA

 Carolyn’s public art projects range widely from design team collaborations with designers and/or engineers coupled with extensive interface with agencies and community groups, to artworks integrated into a specific project area.
 Her award-winning projects involve a myriad of places – civic plazas, parks, and infrastructure (such as bridges, public transit, wastewater treatment and streetscapes).
 Her art planning efforts include conceptual and practical outlines for incorporating public art into a wide variety of sites and locations.
 Civic engagement with a focus on the public arena has also been a priority.
 Carolyn’s studio work has been shown regionally and nationally.
 Currently her focus is on drawings as a visual journal of her thinking, interests and research, and temporary sculptural installations in outdoor settings.
 Finally, she writes on the creative process and public art.